 Try a new-to-you ice cream flavor.
 Especially the yogurt flavor!
 It sounds like the worst but is actually the best!

 Watch a movie from when you were little.
 My kids are really into modern-day movies — Cloudy With a Chance of Meatballs, Spiderman, etc.— but now and again we try to wrestle them into watching something we loved as kids.
 The Sound of Music felt slow to them (heartbreak), but they loved the original Parent Trap and Back to the Future.

 One night, throw bedtime to the wolves and let your kids stay up as late as they can.
 Once last summer, Alex was putting the boys to bed while I set out on a bike ride, and the weather was so glorious, breezy and clean, it felt like it was kissing your skin.
 So, I went back inside and said to the boys, “Put your clothes back on, we’re going out!”
 We ended up taking a bike ride, getting popsicles from the deli and coming home way after dark.
-It’s still one of my favorite memories from last summer.
+It’s one of my favorite memories.

 Make a crumble.
 What is it that’s so good about crumble?
 This recipe works for any fruit.

 Stay inside and don’t feel bad about it.
 My friend Sharon uses the term “catch-up days,” where you all need a break, so you stay inside and do nothing at all.
 Maybe watch a movie at 1 p.m.?
 Just make sure not to do anything productive because that’s against the rules.